oceandatalab/skimulator/doc/source/science.rst

 Simulation of errors for the nadir altimeter
 ============================================
-Two main components of the nadir altimetry error budget are simulated : the altimeter noise and residual wet-tropospheric errors.
+Two main components of the nadir altimetry error budget are simulated: the altimeter noise and residual wet-tropospheric errors.
 For the altimeter noise, the noise follow a spectrum of error consistent with global estimates from the Jason-2 altimeter.
 The wet-tropospheric residual errors are generated using the